cocadev/react-amazingCo-pwa/README.md

-# Amazing Co PWA react.js app that is prototyped primarily built by only mobile
+# Amazing Co PWA react.js app that is prototyped primarily built by only mobile version

 <p align="center">
   <kbd>